ilegbusi/ilegbusi.github.io/about.md

 ---
-layout: page
+layout: WE ARE AFRICANS
-title: About
+title: AFIRIKA WA
-permalink: /about/
+permalink: /ilegbusikehinde.github.io/
 ---

 Some information about you!
+I am a historian interested in the global histories of struggles, resilience, and triumphs of African communities.
+I am open to promoting the ideas of pan-Africanism in every space and opportunities.

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.

-### Contact me
+### kehindebenson6@gmail.com

 [email@domain.com](mailto:email@domain.com)